TDMVC/TDMVC/README.md

         "PlacePrice": 11340,
         "Offset": 0,
         "Max": 1,
-        "Passive": {"Name": "Tidings Of Charcoal", "Description": "Every 3 seconds deals splash damage equal to 20x this units damage in poison.
-All enemies in range are slowed by 50%."}, "hitboxOffset": {
+        "Passive": {"Name": "Tidings Of Charcoal", "Description": "Every 3 seconds deals splash damage equal to 5x this units damage in poison.
+All enemies in range are slowed by 60% and take 15% more damage."}, "hitboxOffset": {
             "X": 0,
             "Y": 0,